 and try using inductive reasoning to imagine that all arguments against humanity's progress might share this contradiction.

 Let's imagine, together, right here and now, a way beyond the wall constructed by the thinking illustrated in this quote, and thereby imagine

 a way beyond the Authoritarian wall itself.
 Here's the quote:

 "If relative equality is a necessary condition of mutuality and freedom, how can it be guaranteed except through the state?
 Facing this

 conundrum, I believe that both theoretically and practically, the abolition of the state is not an option.
 We are stuck, alas, with Leviathan,

 though not at all for the reasons Hobbes had supposed, and the challenge is to tame it.
 That challenge may well be beyond our reach."

-strategies of least work/cost/harm to meet all of our universal needs.
+of least work, least, cost, least harm, to meet all of our universal needs.
 We maintain this vision as a foundation for all thoughts, choices, and actions,

-processing all input (such as Scott's message) in the context, frame, or terms of our vision, so that the logic, meaning, and understanding we create
+processing all inputs (such as Scott's message) in the context, frame, or terms of our vision, so that the logic, meaning, and understanding we create

-its unique capacities to participate in nature's order-building process, to reach its full potential.
+its unique capacities to participate in nature's order-building process, to reach our full potential.
 Spectacular benefits await.